apache/spark/docs/configuration.md

   <td>
     The directory which is used to dump the profile result before driver exiting.
     The results will be dumped as separated file for each RDD.
 They can be loaded by ptats.Stats().
-If this is specified, the profile result will not be showed up automatically.
+If this is specified, the profile result will not be displayed automatically.
 </tr>
 <tr>